TarekCheikh/blog-posts/posts/the-10-billion-mistake-that-revolutionized-computing-forever.md

 ---

-## References and Sources

-### Drew Houston and Dropbox Founding Story
-1. **NPR - How I Built This**: "Dropbox: Drew Houston" (November 6, 2020)
-2. **WNYC - How I Built This**: "Dropbox: Drew Houston" podcast episode
-3. **Phi Delta Theta Museum**: "Drew Houston Creates Dropbox" historical documentation
-4. **Medium**: "Drew Houston: The Mastermind Behind Dropbox & Lessons from His Epic Journey" by Baran Serhat Özer
-5. **Storytelling for Entrepreneurs**: "Simplicity – Drew Houston And The Founding Of Dropbox"

-### Amazon S3 Launch and Early Adoption
-6. **Amazon Web Services Blog**: "The AWS Blog: The First Five Years" - official AWS documentation
-7. **SmugMug CEO Don MacAskill's Blog**:
-   - "Amazon S3 = The Holy Grail" (August 12, 2006)
-   - "Amazon S3: Show me the money" (November 10, 2006)
-8. **AWS Case Study**: "SmugMug Case Study - AWS" official documentation

-### Instagram Acquisition Facts
-9. **Quora**: "When Facebook acquired Instagram for about $1 billion, did the company have only 13 employees?" - verified community answers
-10. **Instagram Engineering Blog**: "Migrating From AWS to FB" - official post about infrastructure migration
-11. **Dealmakers**: "The Story of Instagram's $1billion Acquisition" - detailed acquisition analysis
-12. **Inshorts**: "Instagram only had 13 employees when FB bought it for $1 bn" - verified news report

-### Traditional IT Infrastructure Costs (2003-2006)
-13. **Forrester Research**: IT spending allocation studies (80% maintenance, 20% new initiatives)
-14. **IDC**: Server utilization and cost studies from the mid-2000s
-15. **Michael S. Kenny**: "Evaluating the Total Cost of Ownership for an On-Premise Application System"
-16. **GEP**: "Enterprise IT Hardware Procurement: Cracking the Code for Hardware Industry Supply Chain Strategy"

-### Cloud Computing Market Evolution
-17. **Statista**: "Traditional enterprise IT infrastructure spending on hardware and software worldwide 2015-2026"
-18. **Amazon Web Services**: Historical service launch timelines and customer case studies
-19. **Wikipedia**: "Amazon Web Services" - comprehensive service history

-**Verification Note**: All factual claims, dates, quotes, and statistics in this article have been verified against multiple sources.
-The Drew Houston bus story details come from his documented interviews with NPR and other verified sources.
-The SmugMug cost savings figures are from the CEO's original blog posts from 2006-2007.
-Instagram acquisition details are from official reports and Facebook's own engineering blog.

----

 *Follow me for more AWS insights.
 Next week: "How Netflix Serves 230 Million Users Without Owning a Single Server"*

 **Tags**: #AWS #CloudComputing #TechHistory #Serverless #Innovation #Dropbox #Instagram #TechFounders